 What is Locust?¶

-Even though Locust is web-oriented, it can be used to test almost any system.
-Just write a client for what ever you wish to test and swarm it with locusts!
-It’s super easy!
+Even though Locust primarily works with web sites/services, it can be used to test almost any system or protocol.
+Just write a client for what you want to test, or explore some created by the community.

 Open source licensed under the MIT license (see LICENSE file for details).